 There are numerous reasons why you may suddenly find yourself in need of an enclosed, covered or uncovered car storage unit.
 For example, car storage units are very convenient if you don't have enough space at home to keep your classic cars or motorcycles.
 Small businesses also benefit greatly from car storage as many commercial vehicles, like work trucks and vans, can not be parked in residential areas.

-No matter what your reason may be, a car storage unit can afford you the peace of mind knowing that your ride is safe and protected until you need it again.
+No matter what your reason may be, a car storage unit can afford you the peace f mind knowing that your ride is safe and protected until you need it again.
 Depending on your needs, you can choose between an enclosed car storage unit and an uncovered car storage unit.
-Both offer great value and varying degrees of protection for your valued car or motorcycle, thus increasing the likelihood that you can find the car storage unit that is perfect for your needs—and your budget.
+Both offer great value and varying degrees of protection for your valued car or motorcycle, thus increasing the likelihood that you can find the car storage unit that is perfect your needs and your budget.

 Before you choose an enclosed storage unit, it is important to measure your car carefully and consider all of your storage needs.
 Enclosed storage units come in standard sizes, so if you are unsure of your needs, give us a call and we’ll walk you through it!
 If your car has been customized, such as added larger wheels or a lift kit, you should consider that carefully, as this may add significant height to your vehicle.